 Iodine-125 and Palladium-103 are low energy, radioactive materials.
 This means that the radiation travels only a short distance, with the majority of radiation effects delivered within the prostate area, “shielded” by the surrounding body tissues.
 Exposure to family and friends is minimal, and special precautions are not indicated, unless otherwise advised by the doctor or nurse.

 Short-Term Side Effects

 Some patients experience burning or discomfort with urination that may last from a few days to several weeks.
 Patients may also experience some increased frequency and urgency with urination.
 These symptoms are due to swelling in the prostate that results from the placement of needles during surgery.
 Medications are available to decrease these side effects.
 When the swelling subsides, so do the side effects.
 Most of the side effects are gone within a few months.

 Long-Term Side Effects

-With the techniques and equipment we now have available, radioactive sources can be very carefully positioned throughout the prostate gland and the prescribed treatment delivered.
-We have developed specialized techniques for patients having undergone a TURP (transurethral resection of the prostate), previous radiation to the prostate area, or patients with enlarged prostate glands requiring special consideration with regards to prostate brachytherapy.
-Radioactive sources can be positioned to deliver cancercidal radiation doses taking into account previous radiation delivered for prostate cancer or other malignancies.
+With the techniques and equipment now available, radioactive sources can be very carefully positioned throughout the prostate gland and the prescribed treatment delivered.
+We have developed specialized brachytherapy techniques for patients having undergone a TURP (transurethral resection of the prostate), had previous radiation to the prostate area, or have enlarged prostate glands.
+Radioactive sources can be positioned to deliver tumor-killing radiation doses, accounting for previous radiation delivered for prostate cancer or other malignancies.